 BLAST is a heuristic method which means that it is a dynamic programming algorithm that is faster, efficient but relatively less sensitive.

 For BLAST(ing) any sequence, there is a query sequence and a target sequence/database.
 The query sequence is the sequence for which we want to find out the similarity and the target sequence is a sequence/database against which the query sequence is aligned.
-Blast returns the output in the form of hit tables that are arranged in decreasing order of matched accession number along with their titles, query coverage, sequence identity, score, and an e-value in separate columns.
-The reliability of the matched sequences is assessed by e-value.
+Blast returns the output in the form of hit tables that are arranged in decreasing order of matched accession numbers along with their titles, query coverage, sequence identity, score, and an e-value in separate columns.
+The reliability of the compared sequences is assessed by e-value.

 BLAST has different programs to align sequences of nucleotides, proteins, etc. It consists of other multiple BLAST programs, but the basic kinds of BLAST are as follows: